← Back to Articles

 Remote Neurofeedback: How It Works and What to Expect

-At Peak Brain, our remote program uses the same professional equipment and software used in our offices:
+Our remote program uses the same professional equipment and software we run in our offices:

-• EEGer neurofeedback software — the industry standard for clinical neurofeedback, running established training protocols
+• EEGer neurofeedback software, the clinical industry standard, running established training protocols

 • 2-4 channel EEG amplifiers (Pocket Neurobics, Neurobit, or similar clinical-grade hardware) for training sessions

-• Full 19-channel QEEG capability — we use Cognionics full-head EEG devices for comprehensive brain mapping at home
+• Full 19-channel QEEG capability using Cognionics full-head EEG devices for comprehensive brain mapping at home

-• Real clinician support — not chatbots, not FAQs.
-Our clinicians are available 7 days a week, 12 hours a day via private chat during your sessions
+• Coaching and clinician support, available 7 days a week, 12 hours a day, through private chat during your sessions

-• Personalized protocols designed by our clinical team based on your QEEG results
+• Personalized protocols designed from your QEEG results

 The equipment arrives at your door.
 We walk you through setup with live guidance.
-Your first several sessions include extra support until you're comfortable with the process.
-Then you train on a regular schedule, with clinicians monitoring your sessions and adjusting protocols as your brain responds.
+Your first several sessions include extra support until the process feels routine.
+Then you train on a regular schedule while the team reviews your sessions and adjusts protocols as your brain responds.

-Products like Muse, FocusCalm, NeurOptimal, or Emotiv offer a fundamentally different experience:
+Muse, FocusCalm, NeurOptimal, and Emotiv offer a different experience:

 FeatureClinical-Grade RemoteConsumer Devices